Dev-Sites/digitalcoaching/Make-Connections.md

+Connect your question or advice to something the client has said.
 Clients don’t automatically know why you’re asking a question or giving advice.
 Here are two examples of how to ask a question and give advice while taking the time to connect back to something the client has already shared.

 Here's an example: